 小屯第二本殷墟文字乙編補遺 | Xiaotun Di er ben Yinxu wenzi Yibian buyi | 鍾柏生 Zhong Bosheng (1995) |

 Astronomical events are likewise recorded, like eclipses or irregularities in the starry sky.
-The calendar was already arranged in the sexagenary cycle as known later.
+The calendar was already arranged in the sexagenary cycle, as known later.
 Sickness and diseases are also included in the records.

 The method to divine by heating bones is unique to China and only a few other peoples of northern Asia.
-It is called scapulimany or plastromancy.
+It is called scapulimancy or plastromancy.
 The diviners (zhenren 貞人) tried to tell the future by creating cracks (bu 卜) on the bones.
-Inserting a hot bronze (?) stick (therefore also called pyromancy "divining by fire") into a hole drilled into the surface of the bones, the diviners were able to tell the future by interpreting the emerged cracks.
+Inserting a hot bronze (?) stick (therefore also called pyromancy, "divining by fire") into a hole drilled into the surface of the bones, the diviners were able to tell the future by interpreting the emerged cracks.

-Thousands of these oracles bones were stored in the king's archives.
+Thousands of these oracle bones were stored in the king's archives.
 The first king whose name appears in the inscriptions is that of Wu Ding 武丁, who lived around 1200 BCE.
 Dong Zuobin 董作賓 (1895-1963) divided the oracle inscriptions into several historical phases, depending on language, the names of the diviners, and other criteria:

 Kings Pan Geng 盤庚 to Wu Ding 武丁 (c.
 1280-1180) |